ShehryarX/graphql-store/README.md

 Initially, I chose create a RESTful API using Node and Express.
 In the early stages of development, I realized how tedious the endpoints I created were.
 After looking up GraphQL, my perspective on API development completely pivoted!
 GraphQL is not only easy to implement, but even easier to use.
 Plus, I wanted to learn something new.
 For this reason, I chose to implement the API using GraphQL.
 All the back-end is stored on MongoDB (mlab) through interfacing with mongoose.

+## Stack
+- GraphQL for all things server
+- MongoDB for all database storage
+- GraphiQL for API testing

 ## Overview

 Let's understand the problem.
 We want to model the interaction between two objects: products and shopping carts.
 What we want to be able to do by the end of this is: